Sea Peoples: Ramesses III narrative

-Ramesses III, who reigned for most of the first half of the 12th century BCE as the second pharaoh of the 20th Dynasty, confronted a later wave of invasions of the Sea Peoples in his eighth year.
+A number of primary sources about the Sea Peoples pertain to the reign of Ramesses III, who reigned from 1186 to 1155 BC.
 The battles were later recorded in two long inscriptions from his Medinet Habu mortuary temple, which are physically separate and somewhat different from one another.
 The Year 8 campaign is the best-recorded Sea Peoples invasion.

-The fact that several civilizations collapsed around 1175 BCE has led to the suggestion that the Sea Peoples may have been involved at the end of the Hittite, Mycenaean and Mitanni kingdoms.
-The American Hittitologist Gary Beckman writes, on page 23 of Akkadica 120 (2000):
+The fact that several civilizations collapsed around 1175 BC has led to the suggestion that the Sea Peoples may have been involved at the end of the Hittite, Mycenaean and Mitanni kingdoms.

-Ramesses' comments about the scale of the Sea Peoples' onslaught in the eastern Mediterranean are confirmed by the destruction of the states of Hatti, Ugarit, Ashkelon and Hazor around this time.
-As the Hittitologist Trevor Bryce observes:
+Ramesses' comments about the scale of the Sea Peoples' onslaught in the eastern Mediterranean are confirmed by the destruction of the states of Hatti, Ugarit, Ascalon and Hazor around this time.
+As the Hittitologist Trevor Bryce observes, "It should be stressed that the invasions were not merely military operations, but involved the movements of large populations, by land and sea, seeking new lands to settle."

-This situation is confirmed by the Medinet Habu temple reliefs of Ramesses III which show that:
+This situation is confirmed by the Medinet Habu temple reliefs of Ramesses III which show that "the Peleset and Tjekker warriors who fought in the land battle [against Ramesses III] are accompanied in the reliefs by women and children loaded in ox-carts."

-The inscriptions of Ramesses III at his Medinet Habu mortuary temple in Thebes record three victorious campaigns against the Sea Peoples that are considered bona fide, in Years 5, 8 and 12, as well as three considered spurious, against the Nubians and Libyans in Year 5 and the Libyans with Asiatics in Year 11.
-During Year 8 some Hittites were operating with the Sea Peoples.
+The inscriptions of Ramesses III at Medinet Habu record three victorious campaigns against the Sea Peoples that are considered bona fide, in Years 5, 8 and 12, as well as three considered spurious, against the Nubians and Libyans in Year 5 and the Libyans with Asiatics in Year 11.
+During Year 8, some Hittites were operating with the Sea Peoples.

 The inner west wall of the second court describes the invasion of Year 5.
 Only the Peleset and Tjeker are mentioned, but the list is lost in a lacuna.
 The attack was two-pronged, one by sea and one by land.
 That is, the Sea Peoples divided their forces.
 Ramesses was waiting in the Nile mouths and trapped the enemy fleet there.
 The land forces were defeated separately.